aldebaran/qibuild/doc/source/beginner/qibuild/getting_started/mac.rst

 The best way to do so is to install ``Xcode`` from the Apple store.

-First of all you need to intall XCode4.
+First of all you need to install Xcode.

-* You must have a developper account to download the command line tools after installing XCode.
+* You must have a developer account to download the command line tools after installing Xcode.
   Preferences -> Download -> Components -> Command Line Tools

 .. image:: /pics/install-command-line-tools.png

-Starting with XCode4, the command line compile tools (gcc, make, and so on), are not installed by default and CMake cannot work without them.
+Starting with Xcode4, the command line compile tools (``gcc``, ``make``, and so on), are not installed by default and CMake cannot work without them.

-Go to Preferences/Downloads/Components and install the command line tools form here:
+Go to ``Preferences/Downloads/Components`` and install the command line tools form here:

 .. image:: /pics/install-command-line-tools.png